jofan/batch-iterator/README.md

 The **data** will be passed to each function as additional data.

+The **index** of the array item is accessible as the LAST parameter of the passed function. (also afte 'data', if present)

 ## Example
 In the example below we use the [Pageres module](https://github.com/sindresorhus/pageres) to capture 100 screenshots in batches of 10.